ProgerDav/nextjs-reactquery-persister/README.md

 ## Getting Started

+First, install the dependencies, and start a local redis instance.

+Secondly, create a `.env` file and populate it similar to `.env.example`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev